-Let me preface this discussion with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoy reading the magazine, and I have found it an interesting read usually; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Zinio App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for ideas to write about.
+Let me preface this discussion with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoy reading the magazine, and I have found it an interesting read usually; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Zinio App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for personal finance ideas to write about.

-Ms. von Tobel’s 1 page teaser titled, “Are Your Finances a Total Me$$?”, brings some very useful points forward that I have talked about before (but they can never be repeated enough) (see Page 130 August 2014 Cosmopolitan for the complete article):
+Ms. von Tobel’s 1 page teaser titled, “Are Your Finances a Total Me$$?”, brings some very useful financial advice points forward that I have talked about before (but they can never be repeated enough) (see Page 130 August 2014 Cosmopolitan for the complete article):

 - “Clean out your Wallet”, I have talked about myGeorgeConstanza-like wallet, so I really do need to do something about that.

 - “Keep gift cards at home“, now that is one I hadn’t really thought about in terms of impulse buying.

 - “Carry your driver’s license”, what is it with folks not carrying ID with them?
 I always have my license, but I seem to be the exception.